Earth-And-Moon/VistaPEZApi/README.md

 Download the branch commit (Code > Download ZIP) of the following table to get the version:

-Script Version - Commit - Tested successfully with VistaSEPMods version
+Script Version - Commit - Tested successfully or meant to be used with VistaSEPMods version

 1.0: eb2fb8e - 1.15

-1.0.1: fddfcbc - 1.15
+1.0.1: fddfcbc - 1.15 (door fail chances to 0)
+1.0.2: ece6fad - 1.15 (increased wait times)